-Every individual dragon could be considered a variant.
 There is only one species of dragon.
 There are no subspecies.
+Every individual dragon could be considered a variant.
 The cultured races of the world sometimes label dragons as "swamp dragons" or "desert dragons".
 This is, in part, due to the environment of the dragons chosen home and partly because of slight differences in appearance.
-The truth is that each individual in unique.
+The truth is that every individual dragon is unique.
 Dragons vary slightly in size and shape.
 Some dragons are faster than others, while some have more effective breath weapons.
 Each dragon has a unique set of scales and has a particular color.
 Other variations may include horns, fins, bodily ridges and eye color.
 Dragons tend to chose their lairs in climates and terrain types that they are suited for.
 They also adopt certain characteristics based on their environment and adapt to their environment.

-Most dragons will create a permanent lair (a cavern or extinct volcano usually).
+Most dragons will create a permanent lair (a large cavern or extinct volcano usually).
 These lairs often have several inner chambers.
-Each chamber (and the connecting tunnels) are enormous... usually much larger than the dragon to allow him to fly into and out of the lair.
-A dragon's lair always has more than one entrance.
-A band of would-be dragon slayers will not be able to trap a dragon in his lair.
+Most dragons dig through solid rock to create such inner chambers.
+Each chamber (and the connecting tunnels) are enormous... often larger enough for the dragon to allow him to fly through the tunnerls and into and out of the lair.
+A dragon's lair typically has more than one entrance.
+A band of would-be dragon slayers may find it difficult to trap a dragon in his lair.
 In fact, they may find the dragon double back through the tunnels and surprise them from behind.

 A dragon will claim a vast area as its personal hunting ground.
 The exact size varies depending on the size and habits of the dragon - typically a 100 to 200 kilometer radius around the lair.
 Within this area, dragons have been known to hunt anything and everything.
-They have been known to attack caravans and villages on occasion, though this is rare and usually provoked.
-It is an established fact that dragons tend to avoid cities although it is not known why.
+They have been known to attack caravans and remote villages on occasion, though this is rare and usually provoked.
+It has long been observed that dragons tend to avoid cities and towns, although it is not known why.

 The exception to this pattern is the rogue dragon.
 A rogue dragon is one that does not claim a hunting area or establish a permanent lair.
 Instead, a rogue dragon roams frequently traveling the world and changing lairs every few weeks.
-About one in fifty dragons is a rogue.
 There have been only four known rogue dragons in all of recorded history.
 Rogue dragons hunt anything in their flight path, including caravans, ships, villages and even cities.
 It is not known how far a rogue dragon travels, but it is undoubtedly farther than any of the cultured races have sailed.

 The map below shows the locations and approximate territories of all known dragons.
 Click a number of details on that specific dragon.
 Click elsewhere on the map for a larger version.